sirixdb/sirixdb.github.io/xml-xquery-api.md

 ```

 ### Import and query
-First, you might want to import an XML-document into Sirix and create a first database with the shredded/imported XML-document as a single resource file with the XQuery function `sdb:load(xs:string, xs:string, xs:string)`.
+First, you might want to import an XML-document into Sirix and create a first database with the shredded/imported XML-document as a single resource file with the XQuery function `sdb:load(xs:string, xs:string, xs:string) as as node()`.
 The first argument is the database to create, the second the resource which represents the imported XML-document and the third parameter is the resource to import.
 Then loading the resource again and execute your first query (`sdb:doc('mydoc.col', 'mydoc.xml')/Organization/Project[@id='4711']`):

 ```java
 final var doc = Paths.get("src", "main", "resources", "orga.xml");